Get access to the full brand analysis now

 The right choice depends on what a brand needs most from its skin analysis vendor.

-Choose Haut.AI if your primary use case is cosmetic R&D and clinical testing.
+Choose Haut.AI if your primary use case is the narrower one of cosmetic R&D and clinical testing.
 Haut.AI’s clinical trial platform and generative simulation tools (SkinGPT) are purpose-built for efficacy studies and research workflows.
 If your goal is to measure product performance in controlled settings, Haut.AI offers specialized capabilities that are hard to replicate.

-For most D2C and retail skincare brands, the ability to prove ROI, personalize recommendations at a granular level, and maintain airtight data privacy compliance will be the deciding factors.
+For most D2C and retail skincare brands, the ability to prove ROI, personalize recommendations at a granular level, and maintain strict data privacy compliance will be the deciding factors.
 These are the areas where Thea Care is strongest.
 Brands like Physiogel (258% conversion increase), Judith Williams (2x average order value), and NKM Naturkosmetik (3x ARPU) have demonstrated these results in practice.
+For a head-to-head with a different vendor, see Thea Care vs Perfect Corp.

 Frequently Asked Questions